onnx/onnx-mlir/docs/AccelNNPAHowToUseAndTest.md

 These tests uses the same test code with numerical tests for CPU (`test/modellib` and `test/numerial`), but uses different cmake file(`test/accelerator/NNPA/numerical/CMakeLists.txt`).

 ##### Conv2D
-Since Conv2D of zDNN library does not support the case where dilations equal to one, `-dilation=1` option are added in `test/numerical/TestConv.cpp`.
+Since Conv2D of zDNN library only supports the case where dilations equal to one, `-dilation=1` option are added in `test/numerical/TestConv.cpp`.
 Also, since only VALID and SAME_UPPER as pading type are supported, `-padding=valid_upper is prepared to use the pading type.
 Currently dynamic height and weight dimension are not supported.
 So `-dim=static` are provided.
 To set data range for input data and weightsi n Conv2D, an environment variable `TestConvNNPA_DATARANGE` are used.
 Currently the value is 0.1 written in cmake file to pass the test.

 ##### Gemm